sageexplorer/CI-Kubernetes-Microservices/README.md

 # This project includes Docker, Kubernetes, CLoudformation, and Jenkins to build a Microservices App.

-* Create_eks.sh script will create a kubernetes cluser in AWS.
+* create_eks.sh script will create a kubernetes cluser in AWS.